 Marble is quintessentially French…just think STATUES and building facades.
 Look for some marble pieces at thrifts or vintage shops because you will generally find something!
 I’ve had this marble alabaster compote dish for years.

 A sprinkling of fresh lavender buds make this room smell like a morning in the fields in Provence.
-The French are known for taking every sense into their every day living and scent is a big one for them.
+The French are known for taking every sense into everyday living and scent is a big one for them.

 A basket is a great prop for the farmhouse feel…and this one just happens to be a French market basket.
 They are much easier to find than stuffing it into a suitcase I had done years back.
 HERE is a U.S. based seller that I found with a VERY reasonable price!

 These are some of my very favorite props and I normally have them stored away in my pantry until Spring.
-Loving the color of these VINTAGE FRENCH SYPHONS!
-Another U.S. based seller…and reasonably priced.
-Find them HERE.
+Loving the color of these VINTAGE FRENCH SYPHONS.
+You can find them on Etsy and I sourced THIS ONE.
+Even with overseas shipping it’s a really great deal.